All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 As I said in my introduction to chapters 4 thru 20, while I don’t believe we need an understanding of the OT to have an accurate understanding of Revelation, it does shed light on certain passages, and this is surely one of the most important places where it does that.
 For it sets the stage for the rest of the book by identifying the time period as the Church age, the gospel era.

-It’s ironic that premillennialists use Rev 4:1 to support the idea that the Church is no longer in view from this point forward, when the imagery of Exodus 19 and 20 so clearly reveals the very opposite.
+It’s ironic that Dispensationalists use Rev 4:1 to support the idea that the Church is no longer in view from this point forward, when the imagery of Exodus 19 and 20 reveals the very opposite.
 If the description of Rev 4:1-5 is not a direct allusion to Exodus 19 and 20, what then?
 Is it merely a coincidence that it fits so well?
 I’ll let you be the judge of that.

 (Rev 4:6) – 6 and before the throne, as it were a sea of glass like unto crystal; and in the midst of the throne, and round about the throne, four living creatures full of eyes before and behind.